Graduate Diploma in Applied Project Management

 Graduates acquire the knowledge and practical skills to enable them to move into higher management positions within their chosen fields.
 Those already in senior management will also greatly enhance their efficiency and output.

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.

 Graduate AttributesThe objective of this program is to produce graduates with specific attributes as outlined in University of Adelaide Graduate Attributes.

 - Creative and critical thinking, and problem solving

 - Intercultural and ethical competency

 - Australian Aboriginal and Torres Strait Islander cultural competency

 - Self-awareness and emotional intelligence

-Manager / Business Management, Business Analyst, Business Consultant, Business Data Analyst, Consultant, Development Officer, Project Officer, Project Manager
+Manager / Business Management, Business Analyst, Business Consultant, Business Data Analyst, Development Officer, Project Officer, Project Manager